jspurim/.dotfiles/README.md

 The repository should be cloned in the `~/.dotfiles` directory.
 Once clone all configuration can be applied by running `~/.dotfiles/install.sh`

 ## Modules
 Each folder in this repo is a module.
-When the global `install.sh` the following happens for each module:
+When the global `install.sh` is run the following happens for each module:

 1. The module's `install.sh` script is run.
 Programs, libraries and plugins can be `apt-get`ed here.
 2. All files ending in `.symlink` within the module are simlinked from the home folder.
 The `.symlink` extension is removed in the link.
 For example a file `.bar.symlink` in module `foo` will be linked from `~/.bar`